why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 ## Proposed Fix <a name="fix" />

 ## Reason 1 <a name="reason1" />
+**Existing compensation isn't competitive.**

 Salary is low compared to peer institutions.

-- The Taulbee survey, the gold standard for enrollment and salary statistics for academic computing departments, reported the following for academic year 2020-2021:
+- The Taulbee survey, the gold standard for enrollment and salary statistics for academic computing departments, reported the following for academic year 2020-2021 ([source; page 43](https://cra.org/crn/2021/05/2020-taulbee-survey/)):

+*(TODO: Chris is providing visualizations here)*

 The claim of low pay compared to peers holds true even when considering the cost of health insurance provided by the GTFF.